-Tina Trujillo is an Associate Professor at UC Berkeley’s Graduate School of Education and the Faculty Director of the Principal Leadership Institute.
+Tina Trujillo is an Associate Professor at UC Berkeley’s Graduate School of Education.
 She earned her Ph.D. in Education from UCLA and her M.A. in Education from the University of Colorado, Boulder.
-She is a former urban public school teacher, school reform consultant, and educational evaluator.
-At Berkeley, she teaches Ph.D. students in Policy, Organization, Measurement and Evaluation (POME) and school and district leaders in the Leadership for Educational Equity Doctoral Program (LEEP) and the Principal Leadership Institute (PLI).
+She has worked as a public school teacher, educational consultant, and program evaluator.
+At Berkeley, she teaches Ph.D. students in policy, politics, and the epistemological aspects of research.
+She also teaches undergraduate students about contemporary issues in pubic education.

 Interests and Professional Affiliations

 Psychedelic training and education

 Policy Formation, Analysis and Evaluation